fedekau/ember-service-worker-race/README.md

 # Ember Service Worker Race

-**WARNING: This is not a production ready addon yet, once it is I will remove this warning**
+**WARNING: Test this in your local/staging environment before using it in production**

-_An Ember Service Worker plugin that races between cache and network and returns the first one to resolve_
+_An Ember Service Worker plugin that races between cache and network and returns the first one to resolve, also when the fetch resolves it updates the cache._

 ## Installation